mirelark/VanishingRange/README.md

 MIT License, see [LICENSE](/docs/license.txt) for details

 ## Citation guide
-Citations for this site and source data from IUCN and GBIF are available in the footer of each page, available in both APA and MLA format for historical range data.
+Citations for this site and source data used to generate polygons from from GBIF and Protected Planet, along with relevant provenance and licensing disclaimers, are available in the footer of each page in both APA and MLA format for historical range data.

 For species information and fun facts, pre-built citations for the information source are available by hovering over the reference superscript next to the related information.